ugo-emekauwa/hx-api-token-manager/README.md

     ```
     git clone https://github.com/ugo-emekauwa/hx-api-token-manager
     ```
 3. Install the required Python modules **requests** and **urllib3**.
-The requirements.txt file in the repository can be used by running the following command:
+The requirements.txt file in the repository can be used for installation by running the following command:
     ```
     python -m pip install -r requirements.txt
     ```